ll79/AI_CRYPTO_STARTUP/courses/en/become_python_ai_dev/DESCRIPTION.md

     <li><strong>Project Portfolio:</strong> A set of ready applications demonstrating your skills to potential employers.</li>
     <li><strong>Tools for Career Growth:</strong> Knowledge and skills in demand in the job market, allowing you to apply for middle-level positions.</li>
     <li><strong>Professional Network:</strong> Opportunity to meet like-minded people and potential employers or partners through our community <a href="https://t.me/AI_CRYPTO_STARTUP">https://t.me/AI_CRYPTO_STARTUP</a>.</li>
-    <li><strong>Opportunity to Participate in a Real Startup:</strong> Chance to become part of an innovative Open Source project and receive a share of its future profits.</li>
+    <li><strong>Opportunity to Participate in a Real Project:</strong> Chance to become part of an innovative Open Source project and gain valuable development experience.</li>
   </ul>
 </div>